The First Rule: Top or Bottom, YOU are responsible for your own safety.

 - Never play when you are not at your best, whether from lack of sleep, drugs, alcohol, etc.

 - Do not attempt anything complex you are not well-trained in.

-- You can go from 0 to intermediate in knowledge in one weekend, but you still need practice to internalize that knowledge, to make it second nature, …to become competent.
+- You can go from 0 to intermediate in knowledge in one weekend, but you still need practice to internalize that knowledge, develop muscle memory, to make it second nature, …to become competent.